 AI Types by Functionality

-It also helps us differentiate between simple task systems and those with generalized intelligence, and map the ambitious trajectory of AI research and innovation.
+It also distinguishes between simple task systems and those with generalized intelligence and provides a roadmap for the grand vision of AI research and innovation.

 Benefits of AI